A thriving community with midwest charm between Springfield and Branson.

 The Ozark Courthouse Square Historic District is quintessential Americana.
 The historic courthouse sits in the center with local shops and restaurants surrounding it.
 Iguana Roja Restaurante is one of those restaurants and specializes in contemporary Latin-American dining.
-Their award winning Lizard King Chicken Wings are a must-try with your choice between four flavors — El Diablo, Strawberry Heat, IgRo Buffalo and Chipotle Agave.
+Their award-winning Lizard King Chicken Wings are a must-try with your choice between four flavors — El Diablo, Strawberry Heat, IgRo Buffalo, and Chipotle Agave.
 Their Margarita Fajitas are also highly recommended.
-Also on the Square, Spring Creek Tea Room is both an antique shop and elegant lunchtime eatery.
+Also on the Square, Spring Creek Tea Room is both an antique shop and an elegant lunchtime eatery.
 They feature delicious soups, sandwiches and a wide variety of mouthwatering cakes and pies.

 Spring Creek Tea Room isn’t the only antique store in town.
 In fact, there is a section of Ozark known as the “Antiques District” where seem antique shops are just a short distance from one another.
 Browse for special treasures at Camp Flea Antique Mall + Vintage Market, Keen Eye Antiques among others.